dev-dexterity/dream-catch/README.md

 ## Dream-catch
 This is one of my Freelance work done for Aniket Kadam.
-It is a Website of his business of training and placement center
+It is a Website of his business of training and placement center.
-## There is a Master Branch in this repository where the code exist :)
+There is a Master Branch in this repository where the code exist :)
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.